+Join HSI Chief Safety Officer Jill James as she visits environmental health and safety professionals in their workplaces to explore important workplace safety topics.
 The video discusses types of unmanned aerial vehicles (or drones), their uses in the workplace, and what employees need to know to safely work with and around them.

 Hi I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.